MichalLytek/type-graphql/docs/middlewares.md

 ### What are middlewares?

 Middlewares are a very powerful but also a bit complicated feature.
-Basically, they are a functions that take 2 arguments:
+Basically, they are functions that take 2 arguments:

 * action data - the same as for resolvers (`root`, `args`, `context`, `info`)
 * `next` function - used to control execution of next middlewares and the resolver to which they are attached

-You might be familiar with how middlewares works in [`express.js`](https://expressjs.com/en/guide/writing-middleware.html) but TypeGraphQL middlewares works closely to [`koa.js` ones](http://koajs.com/#application).
+You might be familiar with how middlewares works in [`express.js`](https://expressjs.com/en/guide/writing-middleware.html) but TypeGraphQL middlewares are inspired by the [`koa.js` ones](http://koajs.com/#application).
 The difference is that the `next` function returns a promise of the value of further middlewares stack and resolver execution.

 Thanks to this it's really easy to perform some action not only before resolvers execution but also after that.
 So things like measuring execution time are really easy to implement: